Jumboization: Methods

 On large ships, the additional sections are typically 20 to 30 metres long, consisting of an oil tank, a cargo ship hold, or a group of cabins, depending on the type of ship.
 The tanker Seawise Giant became the largest ship in the world after her jumboization.

 Smaller ships are usually jumboized by replacing the entire bow or stern section of the ship.
 This is done because the shape of their hull is usually incompatible with the previous method.

+This technique was also used on USS George Washington, the U.S. Navy's first ballistic missile submarine.
+Initially built as an attack submarine, a new section containing missile tubes were inserted after construction had already begun.
+Later members of this class were built from the start with the missile section.